calmm-js/partial.lenses.history/README.md

 To wire countdown buttons to perform undo and redo actions on history, we use the [`H.undoIndex`](#H-undoIndex) and [`H.redoIndex`](#H-redoIndex) lenses to view the history.
-Here is how looks like for the undo button:
+Here is how it looks like for the undo button:

 ```jsx
 <CountdownButton